d3nd3/dota-report-timestamps/README.md

     -   Special hero assets (e.g., Wraith King Arcana) can alter the scoreboard layout.
 -   **Mouse Tracking**: The tool tracks the mouse cursor position of players when they have the scoreboard open to detect clicks on the report button area.
 -   **Replay Download**: The tool can automatically download replays from Valve's servers via Stratz API integration.
+-   **Rate Limiting**: All OpenDota polling is throttled to ~30 requests per minute, and downloads are serialized to avoid hitting API limits.
+-   **Fallback Mechanism**: If Stratz fails to provide replay info, the tool attempts to use Steam WebAPI (if configured) and finally falls back to OpenDota parsing.
+-   **Replay Salt**: Valve's `IDOTA2Match_570/GetMatchDetails/v1` endpoint is broken for 7.36+ matches (500 or empty), so the only reliable salt sources are GC bots (e.g. go-dota2/node-dota2) or third parties like OpenDota/Stratz when they have processed the match.

 ## Troubleshooting